SignalDetectionTool: R Package for signal detection on infectious disease surveillance data

 vertically.

-The columns category
+The columns category and stratum identify

 the individual timeseries.
 In this example we obtain the following